Reviews You Can Rely On

 Call Quality

-The Tozo falls short in our call quality metric.
-While it has three microphones dedicated to voice detection, the speech is relayed with a distorted quality that can be hard to understand.
+The Tozo falls short for call quality.
+While it features three microphones dedicated to voice detection, the speech has a distorted quality that can be difficult to understand.

 This was the case across all our test settings.
-While the Tozo performed slightly better in our simulated call from a quiet environment than it did from a noisy one, our real-life demo call was unimpressive.
-These results indicate that the HT2 shouldn't be the first choice for making phone calls.
+While the Tozo performed slightly better in our calls from a quiet environment than it did from a noisy one, our demo calls were unimpressive.
+The HT2 wouldn't be our first choice for making phone calls.

 Side-by-Side Comparison